-The majority seems to be biased against refined coconut oil and consider it as a bad product for skin care.
+The majority seems to bias against refined coconut oil and consider it as a bad product for skin care.

-Well, just because it is called “refined coconut oil” doesn’t mean it’s bad for your skin.
+Well, just because they call it “refined coconut oil” doesn’t mean it’s bad for your skin.
 It could be good for your skin depending on the quality of coconut oil you use.

 For example, the coconut oil I’m using for my skin right now is of a very good quality.
 It’s organic RBD (refined, bleached and deodorized) coconut oil.
 I want the best for my skin so I will pay a few bucks more for the organic one.